 Being so omnipresent, time series obviously has a myriad of different applications across industries.
 In order for you to understand how it is used in practice, here are several examples.

 Time series data can be divided into a number of types based on different criteria.
-Knowing the differences between the types of data can be very important as it affects the way you can interact with it and how the database can store and compress this data.
-Let’s go through some of the most common ways to categorize it, with examples and illustrations.
+Knowing the differences between the types of data is important as it affects the way you can interact with time series data and how the database can store and compress it.
+Let’s go through some of the most common ways to categorize, illustrations and examples of time series data.

 One characteristic of time series data that is important to understand is based on the relationship to the regularity of measurements collected in the series.
 Depending on whether the data is collected at regular or irregular time intervals, it can be classified as metrics or events.